 Noa Devine (he/him)

-Noa Devine is a transmasculine director and screenwriter based in Brooklyn NY.
-He has a BA in English Literature with a minor in Mass Communications & Design.
+Noa is a transmasculine Brooklyn based writer-director.
+He received his BA in English Literature with a minor in Mass Communications & Design from Misericordia University, and is set to earn his MFA in Cinema Arts with a concentration in Directing from Feirstein Graduate School of Cinema in Spring of 2026.
+He is concerned with naturalistic aesthetics manifested in innovative ways.
 Much of his academic writing focused on the works of classic American writer, Ernest Hemingway, which provided Noa with the opportunity to travel to Paris, France in order to present his work at the American University of Paris and at Sorbonne University.

 Noa was also an active participant in theatre production throughout his undergraduate career with experience in: Directing, set construction & dressing, sound & lighting design, and production management.
 Pivoting to film was a natural next step in his academic and professional life.